Twelve (novel): Characters

 White Mike: Philosophical 17-year-old drug dealer who roams the streets of New York, peddling marijuana to rich teens.
 His mother died of cancer before the novel begins and his father is almost never around, leaving White Mike to his own devices.
 White Mike is very intelligent and never uses drugs, including alcohol.
 Wears an overcoat and jeans.
 He is the cousin of Charlie with whom he spent much time in their childhood.
 Shot by Lionel at the end of the book, but survives and goes to Paris to finish his studies.

 Hunter McCulloch: Hunter is White Mike's closest friend.
 He is described as a beefy kid who often plays basketball at the rec center with black kids.
 At the beginning of the novel, he gets into a fight with a kid named Nana at the rec, and ends up splattered with a large amount of Nana's blood.
 When Nana is murdered shortly after, he is the prime suspect but is later cleared of all charges.

 Chris: A plain 17-year-old young man who desperately wishes to lose his virginity to Sara Ludlow the hottest girl in his school.
 He is hated by many people but well known for throwing large parties.

 Claude: Chris's brother.
 A psychopath, gun nut, and ex-cocaine abuser who collects bladed weapons, which he buys from a shop in Chinatown.
 Illegally buys an Uzi and goes on a shooting spree during a party at his house at the climax of the book, killing several of the party-goers.
 Shot by police shortly after.

 Jessica: A plain girl who frequents many parties and becomes addicted to the drug Twelve.
 Agrees to sleep with Lionel during the climactic house party for more twelve when she cannot pay for it.
 Fate unknown.

 Andrew: Friend of Hunter who is injured at a skating rink.
 Meets Sara Ludlow at the hospital and is highly attracted to her.
 Not a party person, but goes to parties to meet girls.
 Killed by Claude.

 Sara Ludlow: The hottest girl in school.
 Sara is highly promiscuous and uses her feminine traits to get what she wants from Andrew and Chris.
 Fate unknown, presumably killed by Claude.

-Lionel: Murderous drug customer who buys drugs from Mike and his cousin Charlie.
+Lionel: Murderous drug dealer who sells drugs to Mike and his cousin Charlie.
 Described as having yellow and brown bloodshot eyes.
 Kills Charlie and Nana at the beginning of the book.
 Hunter is blamed for the murders.
 Agrees to sleep with Jessica in exchange for twelve.
 Shoots White Mike with Charlie's gun and is killed by Claude as he tries to flee.

 Molly: A friend of White Mike's who does not know he is a drug dealer.
 Very pure, never uses drugs or goes to parties.